 Henry H. Bagg Painting, ca. 1900

-About 20 years ago, the house we were redoing for an older gentleman had to be totally redone.
-And he was a traveling salesman, among other things, and he sold calendars in the early 1900s.
-And from what I understand, this was a premium from the artist for him selling so much of this artist's paintings.
-He traded me the painting for doing extra work on the house.
+About 20 years ago, the house that we were redoing for an older gentleman had to be totally redone, and he traded me the painting for doing extra work on the house.

 From what I've read, he was considered Nebraska's first art teacher.

-I think so-- with the grass fire, and the sod houses were something that was really used back then because there's a lack of trees.
-And fires back then were what cleared the plains and rejuvenated everything, so... it's one of the risks that settlers had to take.
+I think so, with the grass fire and the sod houses and things like that, it was something that was really used back then because there was a lack of trees.

-Well, it's a classic Midwestern subject.
 I would judge this was probably painted sometime around the turn of the century.
 The painting itself is really in nice condition.
-It's not relined.
-It needs a cleaning.
-As you can see here, it's rather grimy in this white area, very yellow.
-And there's also a scratch in the surface which does not seem to go through the paint layer.
-It's something that can be fixed.
-And the frame, I think, is also original, which makes it a really nice package.
 I would put this in the $3,500 range if it were to come up to sale in the national marketplace.
-And here, if it were to be for sale, I think given the subject matter, it might even be worth more like $5,000 or $6,000.
+And here, if it were to be for sale, I think, given the subject matter, it might even be worth more like $5,000 or $6,000.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.